Jordan Lake Bird Count, Part 2—Woodpeckers

 Figure 16.
 CBC, Red-headed Woodpecker

 Red-headeds are hole nesters, being particularly fond of dead trees and dead branches.
 After Jordan Lake was filled, many swampy areas were created around the edges and in creek and stream tributaries.
+Beavers have also moved in, further backing up water with their dams.
 The high waters in these areas resulted in large numbers of dead trees, and it appears the Red-headeds have taken advantage.

 These two woodpecker species are permanent residents in our area, though in low numbers relative to the species mentioned above.
 Both species prefer more mature forests with older, larger trees.

 Figures 19 and 20 show that the population of Hairys has remained low but stable throughout the past 40 years, while the population of Pileateds has increased a bit.
 (The CBC graphs for these two species are almost identical to the SBC graphs.)
 Maturing forests in the count circle might account for the latter increase, but then why wouldn’t the former show a similar increase?